 Find out which flower seeds to sow in July, below.

 Fancy sowing something a bit different?
-Strelitzias are vibrant perennial greenhouse or houseplants, and can be sown throughout the summer months.
+Strelitzias (Bird of Paradise) are vibrant perennial greenhouse or houseplants, and can be sown throughout the summer months.
 The spectacular blooms make beautiful cut flowers, too.

 Forget-me-nots (Myosotis) can be sown from May to September, mimicking the natural process of seed dispersal and germination that follows their spring flowering.
 A beautiful self-seeder for dappled shade.

 By sowing pansies now, you’ll give them plenty of time to develop before the planting where they are to flower, in autumn.
 Sow early in the month for spring blooms.
 Here are eight pretty pansies and violas you could grow.

 Foxgloves are just one of the many biennials that can be sown in July.
 Other biennials for summer sowings include honesty (Lunaria annua), sweet rocket (Hesperis matrionalis) and stocks (Matthiola incana).
 Take a look at our step-by-step project on sowing foxgloves.